rgulbrandson27/Silicon-Valley-Trail/README.md

 The win/lose condition is time-based (reach San Francisco by November 18th), not landmark-count-based.
 This preserves extensibility — adding new landmarks between existing ones never breaks the core deadline mechanic.
 Starting rations scale with departure date (`totalDays / 2`), so difficulty is built into the departure choice itself.

 ### Miles remaining as display stat
-`milesRemaining` always reflects real driving distance from current landmark to San Francisco, regardless of which fork the player took.
+`MilesRemaining` always reflects real driving distance from current landmark to San Francisco, regardless of which fork the player took.
 This ensures the stat is always meaningful and accurate — a player who took the Chimney Rock detour and a player who went through Sidney both see honest miles-to-SF figures once they converge at Denver.

 ---